 Removal of asbestos is very strictly controlled by the Health and Safety Executive, which requires that the work be carried out by licensed Specialist Contractors, which can work out extremely expensive.

 Buying a new home

 Increasingly, buyers are being advised by their mortgage lenders and solicitors to seek an Asbestos Survey prior to exchange of contracts.
 Apart from the health implications, such a document can also help establish whether the value of the property is affected by finding asbestos, given the cost and hassle of removing it.
 Furthermore, if you are buying to let, you are under a legal obligation to manage the risk of exposure.

-There are different types of Asbestos Survey, depending on whether you will simply be managing Asbestos Containing Materials (ACM) during the normal occupation and use of premises, or whether you are planning upgrading, refurbishment or demolition.
+There are different types of Asbestos Survey, depending on whether you will simply be managing Asbestos Containing Materials (ACM) during the normal occupation and use of premises, or whether you are planning on upgrading, refurbishment or demolition.
 It is important that you take advice from a surveyor.

 Selecting a surveyor

 If you want an Asbestos Survey, you will need a competent surveyor.
 The United Kingdom Accreditation Service (UKAS) accredits organisations.
 There were other schemes but these are no longer running.
 Your surveyor should be able to help you.